Graduation Requirements/ Instruction System

-The midterm presentations are held at the beginning of the second year of the first stage (Some have additional midterm presentations for the first stage), and in the middle of the second year of the second stage.
+The midterm presentations are held at the beginning of the second year of the master's program (Some have additional midterm presentations for the master's program), and in the middle of the second year of the doctoral program.
 For the midterm presentation, students collect opinions from their audience and confirm the directions of their researches in addition to presenting research objectives and describing their individual progress.
 In this way, students can conduct research smoothly and obtain a degree without delay.

 Preliminary Review of Doctoral Dissertation

 Before the final dissertaton is submitted, it must be accepted by the preliminary review committee.
 The preliminary review committee consists of five domain experts who subject the submitted thesis to a broad examination including its organization.
 This preliminary review is helpful in that it reviews the thesis from a comprehensive view points and facilitates a smooth review thereafter for doctoral degree.
 Before accepting for preliminary review, students must publish at least two refereed research papers accepted.

 We have a system that allows students with excellent academic results to complete the second stage program within a minimal period of three years.
 In academic year 2005, a student in the second stage of the doctoral course completed the course by using this system.

 Graduate Students' Room